sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-296	Best Meeting Point    		57.9%	Hard
+given a 2d grid with some people on grid, find the meeting point to minimize the total distance. all x's median and all y's median.
+->>
+<<-311	Sparse Matrix Multiplication    		63.1%	Medium	->>
+<<-319	Bulb Switcher    		45.2%	Medium
+n bulbs initially off. turn every 2,3,4,5... return the number of bulbs that are on after n rounds. even times restore to initial state odd times on. it is like to get rid of the factors, only square number has odd number of factors.
+->>

 <<-330	Patching Array    		34.8%	Hard
 given a sorted array, add/patch elements to the array such that any number in [1,n] can be formed by the sum of some elements in the array, return min number of patches required.
         //the fastest way to go to n without leaving out any number